-There are many goals that have been manifested in recent years to adress future and survival.
-We have constructed an economic system that is designed for unlimited growth on a limited area.
-We live in a world of uncertainties, where ignorance is the biggest danger when it comes to the implementation of the SDG's, even if they are on everyone's lips.
-We are far from reaching climate goals and social justice.
+Numerous goals have been advanced in recent years to address the future and ensure our survival.
+We have constructed an economic system that is designed for unlimited growth whithin a limited area.
+We live in a world of uncertainties, in which ignorance is the biggest danger when it comes to the implementation of the UN's sustainable development goals (SDGs), even if they are on everyone's lips.
+We are far from achieving the climate goals and those for social justice.

-The responsibility of persons in key positions is not only "to do a job", but these persons must themselves be convinced advocates and supporters of an inclusive society.
-This responsibility is reflected in the education system, in legal and social issues, has consequences in recruitment procedures and is therefore also an aspect that is particularly relevant at the political level and must be taken into account.
+The responsibility of persons in key positions is not only "to do their jobs", but also to be committed advocates and supporters of an inclusive society.
+This responsibility is reflected in the educational system, as well as in legal and social issues and should be reflected in recruitment procedures, an aspect that especially relevant at the political level, where it must be taken into account.

-Effective measures and foundations for all of these changes and achieving the goals is not up to motivated activists.
-The linchpin is a legal, transparent framework that is not only determined by a privileged few, but allows the participation of all.
-Plural voices need to be loud and policymakers need to be open to hearing, acknowledging and valuing them.
+Effective measures and foundations for implementing all these changes and achieving their goals is not solely up to motivated activists.
+The linchpin is a legal, transparent framework that is not the province of a privileged few but instead allows and promotes the participation of everyone.
+Multiple voices need to be loud, and policymakers need to listen, acknowledge, and value them.

-ROOM FOR MORE IDEAS: i
+ROOM FOR MORE IDEAS: 77

-- 1

-- 1

-- 1
+1

-- 1
+1

+, The second sec

-- i
+i j

-- 1

-- 1
+-